Chatting Makes Perfect: Chat-based Image Retrieval: Supplementary Material

 \section{{Supplementary Material}}

-In this supplementary material we start by showing more qualitative results in \Cref{sec:qualitative_results}, of chats and their retrieval results, and BLIP2 chats compared to a human answerer.
-Next, we present the few shot instructional prompts that were used in different LLMs in \Cref{sec:few_shot}, for generating follow-up questions.
+In \Cref{sec:qualitative_results}, we start by showing more qualitative results of chats and their retrieval results, and BLIP2 chats compared to a human answerer.
+Next, in \Cref{sec:few_shot}, we present the few shot instructional prompts that were used by different LLMs for generating follow-up questions.
 We report details about our real ChatIR experiment in \Cref{sec:human_study}, where we conduct chats with human in the loop (as answerers).
-In \Cref{sec:f_training} we elaborate on training the image retriever $F$ with more analysis.
+In \Cref{sec:f_training}, we elaborate on training the image retriever $F$ with more analysis.
 We further examine the influence of {\it Visual Dialog Generation} for training $F$ on extra data, in \Cref{sec:bootstrap}.
+In \Cref{sec:dialog_types}, we briefly discuss the types of question and answers appear in dialogues.
 Finally, we report statistics of question repetitions of different Questioners, in \Cref{sec:question_repeat}, that we found to be related with questioner performance.